ievron/RegularizationAnimation/README.md

 - `matplotlib`
 - [`celluloid`](https://pypi.org/project/celluloid/) (only if you want to create animations)

-### Copyrights
+## Copyrights
-The code is free to use but please keep the copyrights on the animations :)
+The code and animations are free to use but please keep the copyrights on the animations :)

 ## Other helpful resources